-- 6.3 Manual Manifest Report Making Manifest Report other than by electronic means will entail slower clearance of exported goods.
+- 6.2 Electronic presentation of Manifest Report Before the departure of any ship or aircraft from the Bailiwick bearing goods carried as freight, Manifest Report shall be made to Jersey Customs by Approved Shipping Lines / Airlines, or their Appointed Handling Agent in the form of an electronic Manifest report directly into CAESAR. - If Manifest Reports cannot be presented before the departure, Customs must be notified of this fact as soon as possible.
+Any failure to submit Manifest Report before departure, without making explanation to Customs, will be treated as a breach of the terms of this Directive. - 6.3 Manual Manifest Report Making Manifest Report other than by electronic means will entail slower clearance of exported goods.
 Presentation of paper manifests will be restricted to Customs' public office opening hours.
 All exported goods reported to Customs on paper manifests will have to be detained at the port / airport of departure or at Approved Premises.
 Authority for the release of these detained goods cannot be obtained prior to the uploading of the Manifest Report into CAESAR. - 6.4 Groupage Manifests Where individual items are carried as a composite load by one groupage operator the following rules will apply; - i) The Approved Shipping Line, Airline, or its Appointed Handling Agent must, as a minimum, enter the following details into the Manifest Report; - Name of the groupage consignor - Name of the groupage consignee - Total number of packages - Total weight of groupage items carried - Registration or identifying number of the vehicle, trailer or container concerned - ii) If the Approved Shipping Line, Airline, or its Appointed Handling Agent is not authorised by the groupage operator to report the groupage manifest, then the responsibility for doing so passes to the groupage operator.
-Once the manifest has been submitted and accepted, CAESAR will give authority for goods to be exported. - iii) Where single consignors ship consolidated loads to multiple private individual consignees (e.g. catalogue goods), and that consignor is registered for GST with the Taxes Department, then the consignor can apply in writing to the Agent of the Impôts for the requirement for the presentation of specific data to be waived.
+Once the manifest has been submitted and accepted, CAESAR will give authority for goods to be exported. - iii) Where single consignors ship consolidated loads to multiple private individual consignees (e.g. catalogue goods), and that consignor is registered for GST with Revenue Jersey, then the consignor can apply in writing to the Agent of the Impôts for the requirement for the presentation of specific data to be waived.
 Any decision to waive this requirement will be based according to the risk involved. - 6.5 Amendments to Manifest Report The Shipping Line, Airline or their Appointed Handling Agent must notify Customs, via CAESAR, of any amendments to the Manifest Reports in order to reflect any short shipments / over shipments or other discrepancies.
 Customs reserve the right to require additional details before authorising such amendments.